Natural Resources Wales (NRW) is committed to protecting your privacy when you use our services.

 This Privacy Notice explains how we use information about you and how we protect your privacy.
 It also describes the rights you have as to how we handle your personal data.

-We comply with all aspects of the UK’s data protection legislative framework, which includes the European General Data Protection Regulation (“GDPR”), the Privacy and Electronic Communications (EC Directive) Regulations (“PECR”) and the Data Protection Act, as amended and updated from time to time (the “Relevant Legislation”).
+We comply with all aspects of the UK’s data protection legislative framework, which includes the UK General Data Protection Regulation (UK GDPR), the Privacy and Electronic Communications (EC Directive) Regulations (“PECR”) and the Data Protection Act, as amended and updated from time to time (the “Relevant Legislation”).

 We are a Data Controller as we determine the purposes and means of the processing of personal information.
 Our ICO (Information Commissioner’s Office) registration number is Z356493.

 We have a Data Protection Officer who makes sure we respect your rights and follow the law.
 If you have any concerns or questions about how we look after your personal information, please contact the Data Protection Officer at firstname.lastname@example.org or by calling 03000 065 3000 and asking to speak to the Data Protection Officer.